shinerboy/shinerboy.github.io/_pages/cv.md

 ## Presentations

+  * **Dynamics Walking Conference, 2022**
+      * “Using a Linear Inverted Pendulum Model to Design a Stepping Controller for Digit”
   * **ASME 2021 IDETC-CIE, 2021**
       * “Optimal Control of a 5-Link Biped Using Quadratic Polynomial Model of Two-Point Boundary Value Problem”
   * **BMES Conference, 2019**